Pricing Considerations Artists Need to Know

 I once met an artist who refused to price his work.
 He wanted the potential buyer to set the price.
 He also wanted the maximum dollar amount he could get for the work.
 I asked him, if someone walked into your space today how much would that piece of art be?
 And he didn’t have an answer.
 I could only imagine he does this same guessing game to his viewers and potential buyers, no wonder he was having a difficult time selling work!

 People either overestimate or underestimate prices on art and will talk themselves out of the piece when left to guess on the price.

 Basic pricing Formula: Having prices is not negotiable.
 As a professional business and marketer, you need an answer to the question, “How much is this?”
-As an artist, you are a small business regardless if you are an a registered LLC or a sole proprietorship.
-This means you need to operate like a business.
+As an artist, you are a small business regardless if you are a registered LLC or a sole proprietorship.
+This means you need to operate as a business.
 You have goods for sale and they need a price.
-Your price needs to: pays for: the supplies, your time to make the art, and bring you in a profit.
+Your price needs to pay for the supplies, your time to make the art, and bring in a profit.

 Don’t forget to consider the commission cut that galleries take when pricing your art.

 Price Tags: Price tags placed on the physical artwork itself is optional.
 If you don’t want to sticker or label each work of art, then consider posting a price list nearby.
 Consider more permanent lists or signage and also consider having price slips, this way interested buyers and collectors can leave with a list and think about their purchase.